hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/2-Log in and switch users in multiuser targets.md

 # group

-a linux group is a collection of users,
+a linux `group` is a `collection of users`,

-the information of the groups is stored at /etc/group :
+the information of the groups is stored at `/etc/group` :

 ```bash
 [bob@centos-host ~]$ cat /etc/group